-Guidance and Manufacturer's declaration - Electromagnetic Emissions
+Guidance and manufacturer's declaration - electromagnetic emissions

 The Optional Electric Litter and Optional Scale System is intended for use in an electromagnetic environment specified below.
-The customer or the user of the Optional Electric Litter and Optional Scale System should ensure that it is used in such an environment.
+The customer or the user of the Optional Electric Litter and Optional Scale System should assure that it is used in such an environment.